dannyneil/public_plstm/README.md

  * Check to see what mod(-1, 5) is to make sure it lines up with your intuition (e.g., negative symmetric or cyclical)
  * Think about whether or not you want to `abs` the phase shift

 Also note that this doesn't take advantage of any sparse BLAS code.
-The latest TensorFlow code has some good CuSPARSE support, and the gemvi sparse instructions are great for computing the dense matrix x sparse vector operations we need for Phased LSTM, and should absolutely offer speedups at the sparsity levels that are shown here.
+The latest TensorFlow code has some good CuSPARSE support, and the gemvi sparse instructions are great for computing the `dense_matrix x sparse` vector operations we need for Phased LSTM, and should absolutely offer speedups at the sparsity levels that are shown here.
+But, as far as I know, no one has yet publicly implemented this.

 # Default parameters
 Generally, for "standard" tasks, you have an input of several hundred time to a couple thousand steps and your neurons tend to be overcomplete.
 For this situation, the default parameters given here are pretty good: